-The Pathology Department is seeking a Histology Technician
+The Department of Pathology is seeking a Histology Technician

-who will work under the direct supervision of the Laboratory Supervisor/Manager or Director or designee and will perform a variety of both routine and complex laboratory tests in accordance with established standards and procedures.
+who will work under the direct supervision of the Laboratory Supervisor/Manager or Medical Director or Principal Investigator or designee.
+This role performs a variety of both routine and complex laboratory tests in accordance with established standards and procedures.
 This individual will perform a variety of technical procedures on clinical and research specimens in the histology laboratory.

 Responsible for performing the day-to-day technical procedures on clinical and research specimens including the following activities: